 Laser cutting is a quick and easy process that can be used to process paper, paperboard and cardboard for digital printing, packaging prototype construction, model making or scrapbooking.
 A laser cutting machine sets you apart from the competition, opening up new design avenues and operating with faster production speeds.

-Paper (fine or art paper, uncoated paper) up to 600 grams
+Paper (fine, art or uncoated paper) up to 600 grams

 Do I require special accessories for laser cutting of paper?

 An optical detection system is the ideal partner if you wish to refine your printed products.
-With the i-cut® camera system, the contours of printed materials are cut perfectly.
+With the Job Control Vision® camera, the contours of printed materials are cut perfectly.
 In this manner, even flexible materials are cut as accurately as possible.
-No time-consuming positioning is required, distortions in the impression are detected, and the cutting path is adapted automatically and appropriately.
-By combining the optical registration mark detection system with a laser cutting machine from Trotec, you can save up to 30% in process costs.
+No time-consuming positioning is required, distortions in the impression are detected while the cutting path is adapted automatically and appropriately.
+By combining the optical registration mark detection system with a laser cutting machine from Trotec, you can save up to 30% in processing costs.

 Does the paper burn during laser cutting?

-Just like wood, which has a similar chemical composition, paper is evaporated suddenly.
+Just like wood, which has a similar chemical composition, paper is evaporated suddenly during laser processing.
 This is called sublimation.
-In the area of the cutting clearance, the paper escapes in gaseous form, which is visible in the form smoke (at a high rate).
+In the area of the cutting clearance, the paper escapes in gaseous form, which is visible in the form of smoke (at high processing speed).
 This smoke transports the heat away from the paper, meaning that the thermal load on the paper near the cutting clearance is relatively low.
-If you cut your material with a laser, it will have no smoke residues or burnt edges, even for the finest contours.
+If you cut your material with a laser, it will have no smoke residues or burnt edges, even with the finest contours.

 Do I have to fixate the material on the working surface?